dezrez/DezrezCoreAPI/README.md

 [Dezrez Core API Overview](https://dezrezservices-my.sharepoint.com/personal/matthew_dendle_dezrez_com/_layouts/15/guestaccess.aspx?guestaccesstoken=lwhdlgb3j7Y91GmaXpXjrX6cSn5iLZfzrPPtrReNinA%3d&docid=06036c1316bb14d5a8b4c4e6012d1889f)

 ##Further Reading
+To cover more advanced topics, please read these articles and white papers.

+Also, feel free to check out our starter kits for web applications that call the Dezrez Core API.
+They may be helpful if you plan to write an app for our API.
+These starter kits are available as public repositories under our [Dezrez Organisation Page](https://github.com/dezrez)

 ###White Papers
 We demonstrate some of the advantages of having an API through a series of white papers, available here: